Los Angeles Almanac Logo

 Unemployment

-Blacks in Los Angeles County had almost double the unemployment rate of Asians and 1.5 times that of Whites.
-Native Americans also suffered a disproportionately high rate of unemployment.
+Blacks in Los Angeles County had more than one and a half times the unemployment rate of Whites and Hispanics and about double that of Asians.
+Pacific Islanders also suffered a disproportionately high rate of unemployment.

 Los Angeles Almanac Graphic